-Managing a chronic health condition can be challenging, especially for those with limited access to transportation.
+Managing a chronic health condition can be challenging, especially for those with limited access to services.
 With our AccessHealth program, getting the support you need to get well and stay well is easy.

 Our program provides clinical care coordination performed by registered nurses, who will visit your home and make a Care Plan that meets your needs.
 He or she will go over your medical history with you and record all your medications, learn about any conditions or diseases you may have, and review your diet with you.
 This will help you stay well and at home in your community.
 If needed, a clinical care coordinator will accompany you to healthcare appointments.

-We also have neighborhood wellness advocates—members of your own community who can assist in arranging transportation, scheduling and preparing for medical appointments.
+We also have neighborhood wellness advocates—members of your own community—who can assist in eliminating barriers that interfere with your ability to get the full level of health care you need.
+Advocates can help you apply for services such as insurance, housing assistance, VA benefits, and DSS financial assistance.
+They can also arrange transportation, and schedule and help prepare for medical appointments.
 If needed, a neighborhood wellness advocate will also accompany you to healthcare appointments.

-AccessHealth is available to residents of the Greater Lexington Park area — zip codes 20634, 20653 or 20667 — who have one of the following chronic diseases: asthma, diabetes, hypertension/high blood pressure, congestive health failure (CHF), chronic obstructive pulmonary disease (COPD) or behavioral health issues.
+AccessHealth is available to all St. Mary’s County residents who have one of the following chronic diseases: asthma, diabetes, hypertension/high blood pressure, congestive health failure (CHF), chronic obstructive pulmonary disease (COPD) or behavioral health issues.